IT'S BEGINNING TO LOOK A LOT LIKE CHRISTMAS!

 • How do rib injuries impact sleep quality?

-Rib injuries can significantly impact sleep quality due to pain and discomfort, especially when changing positions or breathing deeply. 💨
+Rib injuries can significantly impact sleep quality due to pain and discomfort, especially when changing sleeping positions.

 The inflammation and swelling around the injured area may cause additional discomfort, making it difficult to find a comfortable position.